* Nissan to extend China holiday production halt

 Suzuki Motor Corp. said it also had stopped one of two shifts that it normally runs in China.

-Anti-Japan sentiment in China escalated earlier this month after Japan said it would buy a group of disputed island in the East China Sea, called Diaoyu in China and Senkaku in Japan, from a private owner.
-It sparked the latest flare-up in tensions between the Asian neighbors that has smoldered since the end of the World War Two.
+Anti-Japan sentiment in China escalated this month after Japan said it would buy a group of disputed island in the East China Sea, called Diaoyu in China and Senkaku in Japan, from a private owner.
+It sparked the latest flare-up in tensions that has smouldered since the end of World War Two.

-In protests across China, angry demonstrators vandalized properties of Japanese companies, including a Toyota outlet in the eastern city of Qingdao that was torched.
+In protests across China, demonstrators vandalised properties of Japanese companies, including a Toyota outlet in the eastern city of Qingdao that was set ablaze.

 A senior Beijing-based Toyota sales executive said the long-term impact of the dispute on Japanese brands was uncertain.